 If a roster player arrives after the start of the game or during, then the picked-up player must leave the game

-5. Teams may use a goalie spare when needed during the regular season and a maximum of once per playoff round in emergencies only.
-Teams cannot pick up if their regular goalie is present for the game.
+5. Teams may use a goalie spare who currently plays in the league when needed during the regular season and a maximum of once per playoff round (Round Robin games are considered 1 round and Quarters, Semi and Champion games are considered 1 round) in emergencies only.

 The goalie must be from the same division, or below to be eligible, and MUST be approved by BHI Management prior to participating.
 Coed; Ladies may use any other registered female goaltender; Coed can draw from same division or Men’s 30+ and Over 30 can draw from any division, provided the goalie meets the age criteria.